PatWie/CppNumericalSolvers/README.md

 ## C++

 There are several examples within the `src/examples` directory.
-These are build into `buil/bin/examples` during `make all`.
+These are build into `build/bin/examples` during `make all`.
 Checkout `rosenbrock.cpp`.
 Your objective and gradient computations should be stored into a tiny class.
 The most simple usage is

     class YourProblem : public Problem<double> {
       double value(const Vector<double> &x) {}
     }

 In contrast to previous versions of this library, I switched to classes instead of lambda function.
 If you poke the examples, you will notice that this much easier to write and understand.
-The only method a problem has to provide is the `value` memeber, which returns the value of the objective function.
+The only method a problem has to provide is the `value` member, which returns the value of the objective function.
 For most solvers it should be useful to implement the gradient computation, too.
-Otherwise the library internally will uses finite difference for gradient computations (which is definetely unstable and slow!).
+Otherwise the library internally will uses finite difference for gradient computations (which is definitely unstable and slow!).

     class YourProblem : public Problem<double> {
       double value(const Vector<double> &x) {}